- Visitors & Friends

 |Am I eligible?||What does it cover?||How do I apply?||How will I know if I've been successful?|

-The new Frost Scholarship Programme funds current students from the State University System of Florida (SUSF) to study one-year, full-time Master’s courses in science, technology, engineering and mathematics (‘STEM’ subjects) at the University of Oxford.
+The new Frost Scholarship Programme funds current students of the State University System of Florida (SUSF) to study one-year, full-time Master’s courses in science, technology, engineering and mathematics (‘STEM’ subjects) at the University of Oxford.

 The Programme is supported by the generosity of the Phillip and Patricia Frost Philanthropic Foundation.
 Over the next five years, the Frost Scholarship Programme will offer ten scholarships each year.
 The first ten scholars will begin their studies in October 2014.